Airsequel/graphql/README.md

 This implementation is relatively low-level by design, it doesn't provide any mappings between the GraphQL types and Haskell's type system and avoids compile-time magic.
-It focuses on flexibility instead instead, so other solutions can be built on top of it.
+It focuses on flexibility instead, so other solutions can be built on top of it.

 ## State of the work